Regulatory framework and trends

 It is a member of the European Union, the European Economic Area and the Schengen Agreement.

-In addition, Belgium has concluded bilateral social security agreements with 26 countries and conventions for the avoidance of double taxation with 88 countries.
+Belgium has concluded bilateral social security agreements and conventions for the avoidance of double taxation with different countries around the world.

 Belgium is a member of the International Commission on Civil Status and has ratified nine conventions facilitating international cooperation in civil-status matters and the exchange of information between civil registrars.